We Are Singapore: A Look Back At NDP Celebrations In Tough Times

 NDP2021 – still COVID-19

-And now comes this year's NDP.
-Although we're still dealing with the ongoing COVID-19 situation, the outbreak won't dampen our spirits anymore than previous hardships did to NDP celebrations of the past.
+Last but not least, last year's NDP.
+Although we were still dealing with the ongoing COVID-19 situation, the outbreak didn't dampen our spirits anymore than previous hardships did to NDP celebrations of the past.

-While a ceremonial parade was held on 9 August at the Padang just like last year, we'll still have an actual parade this year, albeit postponed to 21 August instead.
-The parade will be a centralised, in-person event at the Marina Bay floating platform, with live performers undergoing antigen rapid testing before every rehearsal and spectators comprising frontliners and people in essential roles rather than the usual public ballot for tickets.
+While a ceremonial parade was held on 9 August at the Padang just like in 2020, we also had an actual parade, albeit postponed to 21 August instead.
+The parade was a centralised, in-person event at the Marina Bay floating platform, with live performers undergoing antigen rapid testing before every rehearsal and spectators comprising frontliners and people in essential roles rather than the usual public ballot for tickets.

 Why hold a live performance despite the ongoing outbreak, you might ask?
-Well, to quote Defence Minister Dr Ng Eng Hen, this year's show is part of learning to live with COVID-19 as an endemic disease.
+Well, to quote Defence Minister Dr Ng Eng Hen, the 2021 show was part of learning to live with COVID-19 as an endemic disease.
 And most importantly, "NDP is... about each Singaporean using the occasion to affirm together what we value about Singapore".

-This year's theme song "The Road Ahead" goes: "We did it before, and we'll do it again".
-So let's stand together and celebrate our 56th NDP as a nation, regardless of our new normal.
+The 2021 theme song "The Road Ahead" goes: "We did it before, and we'll do it again".
+And so we did: We stood together and celebrated our 56th NDP as a nation, regardless of our new normal.